 This post includes affiliate links.

 A clever beginner tutorial to crochet straight edges in rows every time.
-This includes a full video tutorial with easy to follow formulas so you will never have problems again.
+Included is a full video tutorial with easy-to-follow formulas so you will never have problems again.

-I noticed that this subject “getting straight edges” has been brought up a lot lately in a lot of facebook groups, and I was determined to teach you my method and formula to always get it right.
+I noticed that this subject of “how to get straight edges” has been brought up a lot lately in many facebook groups, and I was determined to teach you my method and easy crochet formula to always get it right!

 Now, some of you might know how to crochet straight edges, but not be able to teach it to someone.
 Well, this tutorial will be ideal to use for those of you who need an easy formula to teach it.

 So, let us now get started on how to crochet straight edges every time, no matter which stitches you will use.
 Seriously, I will provide you with an easy formula that will help you know how many beginning chains you will need to crochet for each stitch type.

-If you do not understand the written formula below, be sure to watch the video tutorial, because I really do go into detail and show how to use it and understand it perfectly.
+If you do not understand the written formula below, be sure to watch the video tutorial, because I really do go into detail and show how to use this little trick and understand it perfectly.

 How many chains do I crochet at the beginning of a row to create straight edges?

 Let’s say you have a long chain and you do not know into which chain to start crocheting into.
 The amount of stitches you will need to skip depends on the stitch that you will use, BUT it is the same amount of stitches you will need to chain at the beginning of each row thereafter.

 So let’s say you have a long chain and now want to crochet only single crochets.
 You will need to skip one chain and start crocheting into the second chain from the hook and into each chain after that.
 Therefore, you will need to crochet 1 chain at the beginning of every row when making single crochets.

-For half double crochets it is also 1, but for double crochet it is 2 and treble crochet it is 3.
+For half double crochet stitches it is also 1, but for a double crochet stitch it is 2 and treble crochet it is 3.